 - Inflamed patches on the skins

 - Decreased appetite

 Finding any of the above symptoms on your pet, it is crucial that you provide the treatment to your furry pal.

 There are several different types of treatments available that can help in dealing with mange.
 Some vets prefer topical treatments while others may prescribe oral medications depending on the severity, symptoms, and the tolerance of your furry pal.

 Vets usually prescribe oral medication to pets with sensitive skin.
-The medications with Ivermectin as a main ingredient are highly effective.
+The medications with Ivermectin as the main ingredient are highly effective.

 Prevention – It is ALWAYS VIABLE than the Suffering